G1.8 Family Team Meetings (FTM)

 • Most families can care for their children if appropriate support systems are in place; and

-• The involvement of family members and friends is a strength, and fictive kin may also be a potential placement for the child.
+• Recognize that family involvement and support from friends are strengths.
+Fictive kin may also offer a potential placement for the child.

-• It is critical to ensure early and consistent contact between the child and family to prepare for successful and lasting reunification.
+• Early and consistent contact between the child and family is critical.
+This helps prepare for a successful and lasting reunification.

-• Throughout the child’s OOHC placement, opportunities should be consistently offered and pursued to promote reconnection and maintain bonds with family.
+• Throughout the child’s out-of-home care (OOHC) placement, consistently offer and pursue ways to promote reconnection, to promote reconnection and maintain bonds with the family.

 • Preparing the child, family, and/or caregiver for reunification is important when implementing a reunification plan.

-• It is not uncommon for children and caregivers to experience feelings of ambivalence, apprehension, anxiety, and grieving, but these natural responses should not negatively impact the decision to return home.
+• It is not uncommon for children and caregivers to experience feelings of ambivalence, apprehension, anxiety, and grief, but these natural responses should not negatively impact the decision to return home.

 Procedure